 The Middle School years represent one of the greatest periods of transition in life.
 Adolescent students need a learning environment designed specifically with them in mind.
 Liberty Christian’s Middle School nurtures and encourages students while providing guidance and support.

 Middle School also strives to capture students’ hearts for Jesus.
-As students age, we know that the pressures of the world increase.
-We want our students to recognize as early as possible that their identity is in Christ, and that they are each loved, valued, and uniquely designed by God.
+As students age, we know the pressures of the world increase.
+We want our students to recognize as early as possible their identity is in Christ, while knowing they are loved, valued and uniquely designed by God.

 - Block schedule: Courses rotate every other day (similar to Upper School and college)